aconchillo/guile-oauth/README.md

   given *str* string of name/value pairs as defined by the content type application/x-www-form-urlencoded and returns and association list.
 The keys and values in the association list are strings.

+- (**oauth-http-basic-auth** username password) : Create an HTTP basic authorization credentials header.
+If username or password are false returns nil.

 - (**make-oauth1-credentials** key secret) : Creates new client credentials.